kaoengine/Operation-Kao/solution-process/review-design.md

 - As a super-user what do you want to improve the UI
 - Contribute to non-functional and functional features.
+- From experiences working with Mobile or Web what do you think how to improve the design.
 ##